 The Heart’s Treasure Chest

 When it was clear this would be the first Christmas away from my family, I was sent a festive package to bring some of home to me.
 The box was full of thoughtful gifts, such as favourite foods from the UK.
 But what moved me the most were the trinkets.
-There were two candles, one in the shape of father christmas, one of a snowman.
+There were two candles, one in the shape of Father Christmas, one of a snowman.
+They’ve been displayed every Christmas I’ve had.
 With them, a note:

 Two candles (not for burning — display only LOL) to remind you of old Xmas’ gone by.
 The snowman is very special as you bit the chunk out of his hat when you were small, thinking it was edible!
 Can you bring him home with you xxx.